Sign up for the Family Tree Newsletter! Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you.

 Duplicate town and county names can be your first big problem.
 “In Georgia, we name towns and counties after our heroes,” Davis says.
 “This creates a lot of duplicates.
 Did your relative live in the city of Macon, Ga., or the county of Macon, Ga., 100 miles away?
 There are over 30 instances of cities and counties with the same name in Georgia alone.”

 To locate ancestral homes and businesses, consult the Geographic Names Information System (GNIS), a database of current and historical US place names (along with their locations).
-If you click on Search under Domestic Names, enter Springfield as the Feature Name, and select Wisconsin from the State dropdown menu, you’ll find several places (civil administrative divisions and “populated places”) called Springfield, including those known as Springfield in the past.
+If you click on Search Domestic Names, enter Springfield in the Name box, and select Wisconsin from the Feature State dropdown menu, you’ll find several places (civil administrative divisions and “populated places”) called Springfield, including those known as Springfield in the past.

 The GNIS is an online version of a geographical dictionary or gazetteer.
 Gazetteers exist for many counties and states.
 Many are online, such as the 1795 Gazetteer of the United States by Joseph Scott in the David Rumsey Map Collection and 1797 American Gazetteer by Jedidiah Morse at Internet Archive.
 Gazetteers also are useful for pinpointing a place of origin in ancestral homelands, which also are prone to duplicate place-names.